m2lines/nemo-spinup-evaluation/README.md

 <figcaption>Fig 1.
 Evaluation flow diagram</figcaption>
 </p>

+The tool can be run using the command-line instructions provided in the `Command line scripts` section.

+## Command line scripts
 ### Running on Saved Restart File
 To evaluate a state obtained from a checkpoint, run Spinup-Evaluation as follows.